intel/vscode-quantum-sdk/README-Dev.md

 Simply press `F5` to pull up a debugging instance of VS Code with the extension installed in its current state.
 From there, a developer can debug as usual.

-Feel free to use `assets/setupExamples/exampleCircuit.iqsdk.json` when debugging
+Feel free to use `assets/setupExamples/exampleCircuit.json` when debugging

-### Install
-Run `make install`
-This command accesses the `.vsix` file to install the extension.

-### Remove
+### Makefile
-Run `make clean`

-The script prompts the user to reload VS Code using the command `CTRL + SHIFT + P -> Reload Window`.
-When VS Code restarts the extension will be removed.
+The Makefile includes targets for building, installing and removing the extension.

 # Development